 Do routine air filters and oil changes.
 While at it, do not forget waxing, painting, and vacuuming.
 Through a thorough cleaning, you may identify some hidden damages in your car and arrest the situation in time.

 May these simple tricks keep your car on the road in good condition for many years to come.
-To learn better ways of driving for your own safety and that of your car, enroll for our driving lessons today.
+To learn better ways of driving habits that will extend your car’s life enroll in our driving lessons today.